 Any member wishing to resign from the club must send a written letter addressed to the Board 30 days in advance.
 Accounts must be paid in full before a resignation or leave of absence is approved.

 Any member who wishes to have a guest must sign guest in at the main entrance gate.
 The HLC member must be on site during their guests visit.
 Guest must be signed in regardless if an employee is working at the desk.
-Guest forms are available in the black binder located on the desk by the pool deck at main entrance gate.
+Guest forms are available in the binder located on the desk by the pool deck at main entrance gate.
+They are also available at the tennis pro-shop and at the office.

 A HLC family is limited to a maximum of 4 guests per visit.
 Guests are limited to two visits per month, regardless of who signs them in.